sergio11/fudge_tv_compose_library/README.md

 }
 ```

 Inside the SignInScreen function, there's a FudgeTvScreen composable.
-This is a custom screen component provided by the Brownie library.
+This is a custom screen component provided by the FudgeTV library.
 It's responsible for managing the UI state and handling side effects in a declarative way.
 Here's what each parameter does:

 - **viewModel:** The **SignInViewModel** instance passed to the **FudgeTvScreen** component.
 - **onBackPressed:** The lambda function passed to the **FudgeTvScreen** component, which is called when the user navigates back from the screen.